shuvam-sadhukhan/Spotify-clone/README.md

+# SOPTIFY CLONE
-# This is spotify clone
+  This is a clone of Spotify home page using pure HTML and CSS
+  Further functionality is in progress using JS.